 InsureTechGeek Episode 17: Machine Learning & Automation in Underwriting with Lance Poole from Juniper Labs

-The InsureTechGeek Podcast, powered by JBKnowledge, is all about Technology that is transforming and disrupting the insurance world.
-We will be interviewing guests and be doing deep dives, in the specific technologies that we see changing the industry.
+The InsureTechGeek Podcast powered by JBKnowledge is all about technology that is transforming and disrupting the insurance world.
+We will be interviewing guests and doing deep dives into specific technologies we see changing the industry.
 We are taking you on a journey through insurance tech.
 So, enjoy the ride and geek out!

 ROB: Good James, how you doing, man?